Abraham, Martin and John: As part of medleys

 The song is also featured on Tom Clay's 1971 "What the World Needs Now Is Love/Abraham, Martin, and John", a medley combining Dion's recording with Jackie DeShannon's recording of Burt Bacharach's "What the World Needs Now Is Love", along with vocals by The Blackberries.
 Clay's recording features narration (an adult asking a child to define several words associated with social unrest), sound bites from speeches given by President John F. Kennedy, Robert F. Kennedy, and Martin Luther King Jr., along with sound bites from the live press coverage of Robert Kennedy's assassination, and his eulogy by his brother Edward M. Kennedy.
-It reached number 8 on the Billboard Hot 100 chart on August 14, 1971 and number 32 on the R&B charts.
+It reached number 8 on the Billboard Hot 100 chart on August 14, 1971, and number 32 on the R&B charts.
 It reached number 3 in Australia.

-Emmylou Harris performed it as the second part of a medley with Nanci Griffith's song "It's a Hard Life Wherever You Go" with her acoustic band, the Nash Ramblers, in the early 1990s.
-The medley was released on their 1992 live album At the Ryman.